Zilzikri/Zilzikri/README.md

 - 👋 Hi, I’m @Zilzikri
 - 👀 I’m interested in fullstack developer
-- 🌱 I’m currently learning javascript, react js
+- 🌱 I’m currently learning JavaScript, React JS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...